AlexZadorojnyi/RusskayaKniga/README.md

 Structure
 --------------
-- index.html - Redirects from the base URL to the Russian specific HTML file.
-Done to simplify access to the website and to standardize storage paths.
+- `index.html` - Redirects visitors from the base URL to the Russian language specific HTML file to simplify access to the website and to standardize internal directories.
-- main.html - Language specific version of the website stored in the appropriate directory.
+- `main.html` - HTML markdown comprising the website.
+Russian and English versions are stored in the appropriate directory.
-- stylesheet.css - CSS stylesheet.
+- `stylesheet.css` - CSS stylesheet supporting responsive web design.
-- mainApp.js - Controls the promo carousel and item slider functionality, and stores the databases of promotions and items to be displayed.
+- `mainApp.js` - Defines the functionality of the promotional carousel and the item containers, stores the database of items and promotional material, and populates the page with database items.

-**(This read me is a work in progress.)**